2027 AFC Asian Cup bids: Qatar

 On 28 April 2020, Qatar announced its interests to host the Asian Cup.
 In October and December, the Qatari association submitted its hosting requirements to the AFC.
 The country hosted the Asian Cup twice in 1988 and 2011.
 However, they also bid to host the 2023 AFC Asian Cup and would have been ineligible to host consecutive Asian Cup tournaments.
 Qatar officially withdrew their 2027 bid following their successful one for 2023.

 The slogan "Celebrating Asia" was revealed as the official logo of the 2027 Asian Cup in the 2020 Emir of Qatar Cup final, which was held in Ahmad bin Ali Stadium in the city of Al Rayyan.

 Uzbekistan

-On 16 September 2019, the President of Uzbekistan Shavkat Mirziyoyev received in Tashkent the president of the AFC Salman bin Ibrahim Al Khalifa.
+On 16 September 2019, Uzbek President Shavkat Mirziyoyev received AFC President Salman bin Ibrahim Al Khalifa in Tashkent.
 The meeting discussed the interaction between Uzbekistan and the AFC in popularizing football, supporting youth and women's football, and also raised the issue of holding international competitions in Uzbekistan.
 In addition, in connection with the arrival of Sheikh Salman in Tashkent, the media in Uzbekistan reported that Uzbekistan was initially one of the main contenders for the hosting of the Asian Cup in 2027.
 On 16 December 2020, the Uzbekistan Football Association notified the AFC that it quit its bid to host the Asian Cup.
 It would have been the first time for Uzbekistan to host the competition.